interactivestuff/is-jwt/README.md

 ### Time options

-The time options could have 3 properties:
+The timeOptions parameter, of the encode function, could have 3 properties:
 - issuedAt
 - notBefore
 - expiration

 "issuedAt" is a boolean, and if is set to true, the iss claim is added to the token.
 "notBefore" indicates the number of seconds, from this moment, that have to be waited before the token can be valid.
 "expiraton" indicates the number of seconds, from this moment, that the token will be valid.

 ### Algorithms